 Sharing Circle for Early Career Professionals and Arctic Youth

 The Sharing Circle will take place in Sevettijärvi and Inari, Northern Finland, from October 2-6, 2023.
-Applications must be submitted by 10 April 2023 23:59 GMT.

 Having grown up in a world of global challenges, Arctic youth and early career professionals have agency in creating positive change for the future.
 The Arctic will benefit from a close dialogue between Arctic youth and young professionals working in the Arctic arena.
 The APECS & Arctic PASSION Sharing Circle will foster this dialogue through a week-long program in Northern Finland.